← The journal AI & SaaS February 19, 2026

 The burden of proof has shifted considerably, particularly in the mid-market where we spend most of our time at Levera.

-Analysis from SaaS Group highlights what separates companies commanding premium multiples from those stuck at the lower end: evidence.
+The sources above point to what separates stronger AI stories from weaker ones: evidence.
 Not roadmaps, not AI feature announcements, but demonstrated customer outcomes, measurable revenue impact, and tangible cost reductions.

 For mid-market SaaS founders, this creates a paradox.
 You're often too small to fit public market comparables and too large for early-stage pricing frameworks.
 Without demonstrated results, valuations based solely on positioning remain speculative.
 Acquirers want to see customer stickiness, net revenue retention expansion driven specifically by AI capabilities, and clear evidence of switching costs.